MantasLukauskas/movie-review-task/README.md

 __2. Why you have selected these two classification methods?__

 In fact, these methods were chosen randomly.
-The SVM, NB methods are commonly used in Sentiment Analysis [1], so they were not used in this exercise and RB and KNN methods were tested for accuracy.
+The SVM, NB methods are commonly used in text classification [1], so they were not used in this exercise and RB and KNN methods were tested for accuracy.
 Talking about RB method, the ensemble segment algorithms are suitable when the available data contains noise or we want to avoid overfitting.
+In real world task I would prefer to test more than 2 methods (DT, DNN and etc.) to be sure that the method chosen is the most appropriate for the task.

 __3. Compare selected classification methods.
 Which one is better?
 Why?__